YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 some signature algorithms use additional parameters to the signature generation beyond the signing private key and message to be signed.
-For example, ML-DSA [FIPS-204] has the additional parameter _ctx_ and `ARKG-Derive-Secret-Key` [ARKG] has the parameters `kh` and `info` in addition to the private key.
+For example, ML-DSA [FIPS-204] has the additional parameter _ctx_ and `ARKG-Derive-Secret-Key` [ARKG] has the parameters `kh` and `info`, in addition to the private key.

-While these additional parameters are simple to provide to the API of the signing procedure in a single-party context, in a two-party context these additional parameters also need to be conveyed from _digester_ to _signer_.
+While these additional parameters are simple to provide to the API of the signing procedure in a single-party context, in a two-party context these additional parameters also need to be conveyed from the _digester_ to the _signer_.
-For this purpose we define new COSE key types, collectively called "COSE key reference types".
+For this purpose, we define new COSE key types, collectively called "COSE key reference types".
-This enables defining a unified, algorithm-agnostic protocol between _digester_ and _signer_, rather than requiring a distinct protocol for each signature algorithm for the sake of conveying algorithm-specific parameters.
+This enables defining a unified, algorithm-agnostic protocol between the _digester_ and the _signer_, rather than requiring a distinct protocol for each signature algorithm for the sake of conveying algorithm-specific parameters.

 A COSE key reference is a COSE_Key object whose `kty` value is defined to represent a reference to a key.